anmaped/rmtld3synth/readme.md

 RMTLD3 synthesis toolchain allows us to automatically generate monitors based on the formal specification language RMTLD3.
 RMTLD3 is a three-valued restricted metric temporal logic with durations that is able to reason about explicit time and temporal order.

 Polynomial inequalities are supported by this formalism as well as the common operators of temporal logics.
-Existential quantification over formulas is also supported by the cylindrical algebraic decomposition (CAD) abstraction of formulas into several conditions without these quantifiers.
+Existential quantification over formulas is also supported by the cylindrical algebraic decomposition (CAD) abstraction of such formulas into several conditions without these quantifiers.

 Synthesis for Z3 SMT solver is also supported as a manner to discard before execution several constraints involving duration and temporal order of propositions.
 Schedulability analysis of hard real-time systems can be done by specifying the complete problem in RMTLD3.
 First using rmtld3synth and then using Z3 to solve it.
 The ideia is to know if there exists a trace for what the RMTLD3 problem is satisfiable, otherwise if the SMT gives unsat it means that is impossible to schedule such system, which enforces the refinement by drawing a counter-example.